-Hop on board the all-season Missing Lynx and Lost Lynx, the vessels bound for whatever Seward Ocean Excursion suits your fancy.
+Hop on board all-season vessels bound for whatever Seward Ocean Excursion suits your fancy.
 Want to whale watch, see glaciers, go bird watching or just check out hidden coves?
-Captains Bixler and Krystin McClure will help your small group plan an outing catered to your preferences.
+Owners Bixler and Krystin McClure will help your small group plan an outing catered to your preferences.
 No matter the season, you can always catch some excitement in Resurrection Bay!

-Half-Day & Full Day Sightseeing
+Half-Day, 6 Hour & Full Day Sightseeing

 Winter on Resurrection Bay